-QUESTION ANSWER COMMENT ACTION NEEDED/TAKEN 28.
+QU ESTION ANSW ER COMMENT ACTION NEEDED/TAKEN 30.
 When hiring personnel, do you request that local police perform a criminal background check, and do you verify employment eligibility (as required by the Immigration and Naturalization Service, Form I-9)?
-Yes No No No No No No No No No N It is good practice to have all job candidates fill out an employment application.
+Yes " No " It is good practice to have all job candidates fill out an employment application.
 You should verify professional references.
 Background checks conducted during the hiring process may prevent potential employee-related security issues.
 If you use contract personnel, check on the personnel practices of all providers to ensure that their hiring practices are consistent with good security practices.

-500 சூர்ரு pஞ்ருe system, includin g arans aa nterized co ntrolshike an Supervisory Control and Data Acquisition (SCADA) system, concern betwoen the your resical asp sys ects your personnel issued inc temoto-identification cards? ilydes re cords and For positive identification, carried be used by some one planning to despete the photo-identification cards and be required to display them at fisrupt or contaminate your water QU ESTION ANSW /ER COMMENT ACTION NEEDED/TAKEN Photo identification will also facilitate identification of authorized water system personnel in the event of an emergency.
-30. When terminating employment, do you require employees to turn in photo IDs, keys, access codes, and other security-related items?
-Yes □ No □ Former or disgruntled employees have knowledge about the operation of your water system, and could have both the intent and physical capability to harm your system.
+31. Are your personnel issued photo-identification cards?
+Yes " No " For positive identification, all personnel should be issued water system photo-identification cards and be required to display them at all times.
+Photo identification will also facilitate identification of authorized water system personnel in the event of an emergency.
+32. When terminating employment, do you require employees to turn in photo IDs, keys, access codes, and other security-related items?
+Yes " No " Former or disgruntled employees have knowledge about the operation of your water system, and could have both the intent and physical capability to harm your system.
 Requiring employees who will no longer be working at your water system to turn in their IDs, keys, and access codes helps limit these types of security breaches.
-31. Do you use uniforms and vehicles with your water system name prominently displayed?
-Yes □ No □ Requiring personnel to wear uniforms, and requiring that all vehicles prominently display the water system name, helps inform the public when water system staff is working on the system.
+33. Do you use uniforms and vehicles with your water system name prominently displayed?
+Yes " No " Requiring personnel to wear uniforms, and requiring that all vehicles prominently display the water system name, helps inform the public when water system staff is working on the system.
 Any observed activity by personnel without uniforms should be regarded as suspicious.
 The public should be encouraged to report suspicious activity to law enforcement authorities.
-32. Have water system personnel been advised to report security vulnerability concerns and to report suspicious activity?
-Yes 🗆 No □ Your personnel should be trained and knowledgeable about security issues at your facility, what to look for, and how to report any suspicious events or activity.
+34. Have water system personnel been advised to report security vulnerability concerns and to report suspicious activity?
+Yes " No " Your personnel should be trained and knowledgeable about security issues at your facility, what to look for, and how to report any suspicious events or activity.
 Periodic meetings of authorized personnel should be held to discuss security issues.
-33. Do your personnel have a checklist to use for threats or suspicious calls or to report suspicious activity?
-Yes 🗆 No □ To properly document suspicious or threatening phone calls or reports of suspicious activity, a simple checklist can be used to record and report all pertinent information.
+35. Do your personnel have a checklist to use for threats or suspicious calls or to report suspicious activity?
+Yes " No " To properly document suspicious or threatening phone calls or reports of suspicious activity, a simple checklist can be used to record and report all pertinent information.
 Calls should be reported immediately to appropriate law enforcement officials.
 Checklists should be available at every telephone.
 Sample checklists are included in Attachment 3.
-Also consider installing caller ID on your telephone system to keep a record of incoming calls. formation storage/o • 34.
-Is computer access "password protected?"
-Is virus protection installed and software upgraded regularly and are your virus definitions updated at least daily?
-Do Yes □ No □ All computer access should be password protected.
-Passwords should be changed every 90 days and (as needed) following employee turnover.
-When possible, each individual should have a unique password that they do not share with others.
-If you have Internet access, a firewall protection program should be installed on your computer. you have Internet firewall software installed on your computer?
-Do you have a plan to back up your Also consider contacting a virus protection company and subscribing to a virus update program to protect your records. computers?
-Backing up computers regularly will help prevent the loss of data in the event that your computer is damaged or breaks.
-Backup copies of computer data should be made routinely and stored at a secure off-site location.
+Also consider installing caller ID on your telephone system to keep a record of incoming calls.